CashScript/cashscript/website/docs/basics/getting-started.md

 ```

 :::tip
 There are some other examples available on the [Examples page](/docs/language/examples) that can be used to take inspiration from.
-Further examples of the JavaScript integration can be found on [GitHub](https://github.com/CashScript/cashscript/tree/master/examples).
+Further examples of the TypeScript and JavaScript integration can be found on [GitHub](https://github.com/CashScript/cashscript/tree/master/examples).
 :::

 ### Compiling your smart contract